jow-/ucode/docs/tutorials/04-arrays.md

 print(x); // [1, 2, 3, 4, 5, 6]
 ```

-Returns null if the array was empty or if a non-array argument was passed.
+Returns null if no values were pushed or if a non-array argument was passed.

 #### {@link module:core#pop|pop(arr)} → {*}